raspberrypilearning/stress-ball/en/step_7.md

 ![screenshot](images/balls-color-sliders.png)

-Try and find a different sound that works well.
+Try to find a different sound that works well.

 Change the size that your stress ball shrinks and grows to.